 Once, we let them go to 13 weeks.
 They were gigantic–like little turkeys.
 And, frankly, they could no longer walk at that point.
 They just sat at the feeder and ate all day.
 So, this breed is really the Jabba the Hut of the chicken world.
 They have one purpose in life, and that is to end up on your dinner plate.
 We are happy to help them fulfill their destiny.

 Two to three times a year, we “harvest” chickens for our freezer.
 (Isn’t “harvest” such a nice politically correct word?)
 Our goal is to get 26 chickens into the freezer to supply a chicken every two weeks.
 When we first began this quest several years ago, we processed 1 chicken at a time.
 We were rookies and it took some time to get up to speed.
-Now, we have this down to a humane and very matter-of-fact exercise, and we can do a couple dozen or so in one afternoon.
+Now, we have this down to a humane and very matter-of-fact exercise, and usually we do a couple dozen or so in one afternoon.
 (I know, this is nothing compared to real pros.)
+Our most recent record was 42 in one day!
+(We are getting better.)
 The processing part is the subject of a future blog post.

 Recognizing that the chicken is sacrificing its life for our table, we in turn appreciate that it is important to use every part of the bird that we can to honor its commitment: the “Heart and Soul “of this blog post.
 Below is an accounting of how ALL the parts of our chickens contribute to the betterment of our homestead:

 - Feathers: composted for the garden or saved for chicken bedding.

 - Blood: heated into pudding for the dogs.

 - Hearts and gizzards: poached and given to the dogs (perfectly good for people, but not our favorites).